jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 		'allowedIPs' => ['YOUR_IP_ADDRESS']
     ];

 Once you have launched the Gii module, click the Model Generator link on the first page.
 Type "loinc" into the table name field, and hit tab.
 Press the Preview button, and then once it appears, press the Generate button.
 Voila!
-Now you have generated a file called `/models/Loinc.php`.
+Now you have generated a file called `\models\Loinc.php`.
 Repeat for your table "loinc_panel" so that you now have two Models.

 ![Gii Model screen](http://coderx.io/img/gii.png)